nmdanny-uni/tests_os_ex2/README.md

   I recommend you start with a large `STACK_SIZE` (e.g, `16384`), and only once you've fixed all bugs, try using a smaller stack size.
 (Modify your own `uthreads.h`)

-  * Note that the Address sanitizer itself adds a non trivial amount of overhead to the stack
+  * Note that the Address sanitizer itself adds a non trivial amount of overhead to the stack, and requires the stack size to be a power of 2

 - You can't run all tests at once normally, you must run them one-by one or via all via a shell script.
   [See below](#usage-guide).